-Prerequisites: Grade of "C" or better in ACED 2050 and ACED 3000; overall GPA of 2.3; restricted to OAT and BE majors.
+Prerequisites: Grade of "C" or better in ACED 2050, ACED 2300 and ACED 3400; overall GPA of 2.3 or higher; restricted to OAT, OATX, and OATO majors.
 Focus on three major aspects of office administration-business calculations, machine transcription, and records management.
 Emphasis in the course is on solving business mathematics problems using the electronic calculator, keying a variety of business documents from machine transcription, and completing a records management simulation.